 Applicants will be encouraged to develop answers and should explain things clearly and concisely.
 Applicants should also avoid the use of acronyms, company jargon or slang.

 Applicants can expect a level of technical questioning.
-Interview panel members may take the opportunity to develop a particular technical issue or aspect of their responsibilities.
+The assessors may take the opportunity to develop a particular technical issue or aspect of their responsibilities.
 This could take the form of an in-depth question-and-answer exchange of the engineering principles involved, or the development of an innovative process review to establish the applicant’s theoretical understanding of the issues concerned.